w3c/WebPlatformWG/SpecEditing.md

 -   Text File: [Web IDL comment tracking](http://dev.w3.org/2006/webapi/WebIDL/lc1.txt)

-Although it is not a firm requirement, **Editors are encouraged to include a link to the LC comment tracking in the Status section of the CR publication**.
+Although it is not a firm requirement, **Editors are encouraged to include a link to the comment tracking in the Status section of the CR publication**.

 ### Miscellaneous Resources